OpenSextant/Xponents/README.md

 Xponents
 ========

- Part of Xponents 2.x (OpenSextant v2.0)
+ Part of Xponents 2.5 (OpenSextant v2.0)
  Date:     25 JULY 2013
- Updated:  01 MAY 2014
+ Updated:  01 June 2014

 Xponents is a set of text extractor libraries with a light veneer of processing control, including: